International Programmes 2024/2025

 Semester contribution

-Enrolment fees amount to approx. 200 EUR per semester.
-This is a contribution to student services and the student council.
-It includes free regional transport by buses in Weimar, Erfurt, Jena and Gera as well as by regional trains in Thuringia, student discounts for meals at the university cafeteria and for theatre and museum tickets, access to the university sports complex and buildings.
-The additional fee for the "Thoska" student ID is 20 EUR (a one-time only fee).
+The semester contribution is approx. 220 EUR per semester.
+This is allocated to student services & the student council.
+It grants free regional bus transport in Weimar, Erfurt, & Jena as well as train transport in Thuringia.
+Moreover, it provides student discounts for meals at the university cafeteria & for theatre and museum tickets, along with access to the university sports complex.
+An additional fee for the "Thoska" student ID is 20 EUR (one-time only fee).

 Costs of living

 In Weimar, living expenses tend to be lower than in larger German cities.
-We recommend for students to budget about 861 EUR per month:
+We recommend that students budget approx. 900 EUR per month:

 • Books and stationery approx. 70 EUR